Skip to product information

 Vendor Le Mortelle (Antinori)

-Wine making Upon arrival at the winery, the grapes, carefully selected at harvest, were destemmed and gently crushed and transferred to stainless steel tanks.
-Here alcoholic fermentation took place at a temperature of around 25 °C in order to enhance the characteristic varietal aromatic component and maintain greater fruit integrity.
-During maceration, which lasted about 15 days, appropriate soaking of the pomace cap was carried out to extract only the most valuable tannins.
-The wine was then transferred to stainless steel tanks, where malolactic fermentation took place and was completed by the end of the year.
+Wine making Upon arrival at the winery, the grapes, carefully selected during harvest, were destemmed and gently crushed before being transferred to stainless steel tanks.
+Here, alcoholic fermentation took place at a temperature of around 25°C to enhance the varietal aromatic component and preserve greater fruit integrity.
+During maceration, which lasted about 15 days, the cap was regularly wetted to extract only the finest tannins.
+Subsequently, the wine was transferred to stainless steel tanks, where malolactic fermentation occurred, completed by the end of the year.
+The wine matures for 12 months in barriques before further ageing in the bottle.

-Aging 12 months in barrique before ageing in bottle.
+Aging 12 months in barriques before bottle ageing

 Allergens Contains sulphites